 This therapist has indicated that they belong to an Accredited Register.

 Areas of counselling I deal with

-Concessions are offered if you are on a low income, currently out of work or a student, providing I currently have low fee spaces available at the time.
-If you are in one of those situations, then please do get in touch to find out if I can offer you a space, thank you.
+Concessions are offered if you are on a low income, are an OAP, trainee Counsellor or Psychotherapist, keyworker, student or currently unemployed, providing I currently have low fee spaces available at the time.
+If you are in one of these situations, then please do get in touch to find out if I can offer you a space, because if I can I would like to accommodate you.

-Fees depend on the type of work, 1:1 sessions, group or bespoke training days in mindfulness, so please do get in touch to find out more, thank you.
+Fees depend on the type of work, so please do get in touch to find out more and see my website here, www.cesaremindfultherapy.com/mindfulness, thank you.

 I am usually available Monday to Friday, with my first appointment slot open at 9:00 am and last appointment slot at 7:00 pm.

 If you are want to find out more about Mindfulness or are interested in doing a Mindfulness course with me, then please do get in touch and see my website here, thank you: